ajonesb/book-library/README.md

 # Book Library Exercise with ES6 Classes

-This exercise invloves using ES6 and Javascript Classes as well as applying Javascript Object Oriented Principles such as Polymorphism, Inheritance, Constructor, etc..
+This exercise involves using ES6 and Javascript Classes as well as applying Javascript Object Oriented Principles such as Polymorphism, Inheritance, Constructor, etc..

 You have three categories of books: Horror, Action, Drama.